akashlevy/ember-python/README.md

 - Repeat

 ### RETENTION
+- CYCLE 10000
+- Run retention script

+### CHECKERBOARD
-- CYCLE 100x (WHAT SET/RESET CONDITIONS)
+- CYCLE 100x
-- TODO!

 ### SET/RESET POWER
 - CYCLE with only one of SET/RESET enabled on maximum PW (other on minimum PW, no VWL)